murk108/scriptorio/README.md

 - [Factorio Lua API Docs](https://lua-api.factorio.com/)

 If this is not enough, you can also dig through the source code.
-The script terminal basically has 0 sandboxing, so anything used in the source code is usable in the terminal (as long as it's in scope).
+The script terminal has 0 sandboxing, so anything used in the source code is usable in the terminal (as long as it's in scope).

 ---